-Approximately 15-20 students will have the opportunity to serve as Secretaries in the Model United Nations Secretariat.
+Approximately 10-15 students will have the opportunity to serve as Secretaries in the Model United Nations Secretariat.
 Members of the Secretariat MUST HAVE ATTENDED ONE HIGH SCHOOL MODEL UNITED NATIONS CONFERENCE PRIOR TO THIS ONE.
-Secretaries will be required to complete a pre-conference assignment.
-Failure to complete this assignment prevents students from attending the conference.
-Failure to complete this assignment on time disqualifies students from awards and running for office.
+Secretaries will be required to complete a preconference assignment.
+Failure to complete this assignment disqualifies students from awards and running for office.